One essential aspect of settling into your new Portuguese life is understanding the ins and outs of driving in this charming country.

 Via Verde is an electronic toll collection system used primarily in Portugal.
 It is designed to simplify and expedite the payment of tolls on highways, bridges, and other tolled roadways.
 Via Verde offers both physical and online application methods and for the online application you’ll need to follow some steps:

-Frequently asked questions about Driving in Portugal
+Frequently Asked Questions About Driving in Portugal

 Yes, you can drive in Portugal with a valid foreign driver’s license, especially if you’re a tourist.
 However, residents may have specific requirements for exchanging their foreign licenses for Portuguese ones.
 If you are coming from a non-EU country you must exchange your driving licence within 185 days of obtaining your residence in Portugal (if your country is a signatory to international road traffic conventions).